 The Students’ Union is able to provide a variety of support.
-You can find various guides on the Candidate Hub, and workshops and training will be run in Spring Term.
+You can find various guides on the Candidate Hub, and workshops and training will be run in Term Two.
 Full-time staff members will also be on hand to assist you during the campaigning process.

-Results night will be held on the evening of Wednesday 16 March.
+Results will be announced during the evening of Wednesday 16 March.
 We'll release more details closer to the time.

 Can I nominate a friend?

 Yes!
-If you think a friend would be suited to a role, you can nominate them using our 'refer a friend' survey.
+If you think a friend would be suited to a role, you can nominate them using our Recommend A Friend survey.
 We’ll do the rest.

 How many people can I have on my campaign team?